dimgeorgievv/dimgeorgievv.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I am a PhD student in Artificial Intelligence and Machine Learning at Imperial College London working on deep learning approaches for analytical chemistry, chemometrics and drug discovery under the supervision of [Prof. Mauricio Barahona](https://www.imperial.ac.uk/people/m.barahona) and [Prof. Dame Molly Stevens](https://www.stevensgroup.org).
+I am a Postdoctoral Research Scientist at the University of Oxford in the group of [Prof. Dame Molly Stevens](https://www.stevensgroup.org), working on deep learning approaches for analytical chemistry, chemometrics and drug discovery.

 <br>